-Be Flexible With Dates and Cruise Itineraries
+1. Be Flexible with Dates and Cruise Ship Itineraries

-Use A Top Cruise Travel Agent
+2. Use A Top Cruise Travel Agent

 Traveling with friends and family can yield big savings.
 Significantly lower cruise fares and added perks are generally available for group bookings covering eight cabins or more.
 Select cruise lines offer group rates for bookings of five or more staterooms.
 Group discounts are easy to achieve on family reunion cruises and large multigenerational cruise vacations.
 You can also arrange to sail with members of your kids’ sports teams, a local club, or another affinity group.
 If you can’t put together a large group, reach out to cruise travel agents to find out if there’s a group booking that you can join.